-In the exquisite setting of Kensington Gardens, the Serpentine Gallery and Serpentine Sackler Gallery present work by contemporary artists and new commissions.
+In the exquisite setting of Kensington Gardens, the Serpentine Gallery and Serpentine North Gallery present work by contemporary artists and new commissions.

 Linked by a bridge across the Serpentine Lake, these two contemporary art galleries nestled in one of London’s most desirable green spaces champion the work of both emerging and internationally acclaimed artists.

 Housed in a Grade II listed former tea-room, the Serpentine Gallery has been celebrating contemporary art since 1970.
 Renowned artists whose work has occupied its space include Marina Abramović, Damien Hirst, Grayson Perry and Jeff Koons.
 Today the gallery presents a rolling programme of contemporary work, as well as an annual commission where architects who have not previously built in the UK design a Pavilion to sit on the gallery’s front lawn, used as an entertainment space throughout the summer.
 The site is also home to the charming Koenig Books, with a range of photography, art and architecture books to browse.